MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/chicken-adobo.md

 ---

 ## Ingredients (chicken):
-- 4 lbs chicken
+- Chicken:
-    - Bone in, with skin.
+    - 4 lbs chicken (bone in, with skin)

-Can be pretty much any part of the chicken.
+        - Can be pretty much any part of the chicken.
 It's nice to have some diversity but if only given one choice, chicken thighs work best.

-## Ingredients (sauce):
+- Sauce:
     - 20 cloves of garlic (minced)
     - 1 tbsp of black peppercorns (whole)
     - crack of fresh ground black pepper
     - 3 tbsp of palm sugar
         - subst: brown sugar
     - 1&frac14; cup of rice vinegar
     - &frac12; cup of soy sauce
     - &frac14; cup of dark soy sauce
     - &frac12; cup of water

 ## Instructions:
 1. Mix all the ingredients in the sauce to form the marinade.
 Add chicken and marinate for 2 hours.